Cost Segregation in Toledo, Ohio

 Eligibility depends on property type, cost basis, and project scope.

-Frequently Asked Questions – Cost Segregation Canton Ohio
+Frequently Asked Questions – Cost Segregation Toledo Ohio

 • What is a cost segregation study?

-A cost segregation study is a technical engineering and tax analysis identifying building components potentially eligible for shorter depreciation recovery periods.
+A cost segregation study is a technical engineering and tax analysis that identifies building components potentially eligible for shorter depreciation recovery periods.

-• Does cost segregation apply to manufacturing plants?
+• Does cost segregation apply to cross-dock facilities?

 • How long does a cost segregation study take?